EvansWinner/evanswinner.github.io/index.md

-  "Fifty bucks says if North Korea launches a nuke at the West Coast it will explode on the pad, fail to detonate or fall into the ocean."
+  "Fifty bucks says if North Korea launches a nuke at the West Coast it will explode on the pad, fail to detonate, or fall into the ocean."
 ┗━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┛